IanFeldman/cap-touch-controller/README.md

 # TermSketch
 Touchscreen drawing device with the ability to draw 32x8, 64x16, and 128x32 color images.
 Can store and load 16 images in non-volatile memory.
+Communicates serially over USB at 115,200 baud/s using 8-bit ASCII and ANSI escape sequences.

 ## Gallery